shruthiv713/DesignPatterns/src/main/java/org/patterns/structural/adapter/README.md

 You have a client that expects data in a particular format/calls methods with a specific signature.
 Now we need to integrate  from a 3rd party library.
 But the 3rd party library does not comply with the client's expected interface.
 Then you have an adapter class in the middle that acts as a translator for the two.
 eg: You have a client that expects String data to be returned when XML data is given as input.
 But the 3-rd party interface expects JSON as input and gives JSON as output.
-In this scenario, you'll have a Adapter class in the middle that performs the translation.
+In this scenario, you'll have an Adapter class in the middle that performs the translation.

 ## Key Components
 1. Target (or Client interface)